exasol/virtual-schemas/doc/user-guide/user_guide.md

 * How does the **CREATE VIRTUAL SCHEMA** statement look like, i.e. which properties are required.
 * **Data source specific notes**, like authentication with Kerberos, supported capabilities or things to consider regarding the data type mapping.

-As an entry point we recommend you follow the [step-by-step deployment guide](deploying_the_virtual_schema_adapter.md) which will link to this page whenever needed.

 ## Before you Start

 Please note that the syntax for creating adapter scripts is not recognized by all SQL clients.